talk2bryan/data-generators/README.md

 $ vcf-generator contacts_str
 ```

-The above command will generate a contact as string and print the content to the console:
+The above command will generate 1 contact information and print the content to the console:

 ```bash
 Name: Charles Rebekah - Ind.